Thin accretion disk signatures in hybrid metric-Palatini gravity: Conclusions

 \section{Conclusions}

-Accretion disks in hybrid metric-Palatini f(R)-gravity around stellar static spherical symmetric black holes are colder and less luminous than in GR.
-We assume one main reason to these phenomena.
-The radius of the last stable circular orbit in hybrid f(R)-gravity is larger than in Schwarzschild case.
-Accretion disks become more luminous the closer they are to the black hole.
-Since the last stable orbit is farther from the black hole in hybrid f(R)-gravity, the contribution to the luminosity at high energies reduces.
-In turn, the effect of increasing the radius of the last stable orbit is due to the following fact.
-The gravitational field is stronger than in GR.
-Thus, the influence of the gravitational field of a black hole captures larger distances, which is the reason for the increase in the radius of the last stable orbit.
+In this work, we have studied thin accretion disks around black holes in hybrid metric-Palatini gravity.
+In this investigation, we relied on a numerical static spherically symmetric solution \cite{Danila2019}.
+As a result, we have obtained the energy flux, temperature distribution, emission spectrum and efficiency for such black holes.
+We have shown that, in HMPG, accretion disks around static spherically symmetric black holes are colder and less luminous than in GR.
+This distinguishes HMPG from metric f(R)-theory, where thin accretion disks around such black holes are hotter and more luminous \cite{Perez2013}.

-The temperature and luminosity excess relative to the values predicted by the Schwarzschild solution is observed only in one case: when considering a model with a Higgs-type potential, with large values of parameters $\alpha$, $\phi_0$ and $u_0$.
-However, such a set of parameters seems to be unrealistic as it is not consistent with the limitations imposed by other experiments on the background value of the scalar field (the value away from the black hole).
+In this paper, we have considered various combinations of the free parameters of the hybrid metric-Palatini gravity in order to determine its viability.
+One case shows the excess in the flux, temperature and luminosity relative to the values predicted by the Schwarzschild solution: when we consider a model with a Higgs-type potential and with large values of parameters $\alpha$, $\phi_0$ and $u_0$.
+However, such a set of parameters is not consistent with the limitations imposed by other experiments on the background value of the scalar field (the value away from the black hole) \cite{Leanizbarrutia2017, Dyadina2018, Dyadina2019, Avdeev2020}.
+Thus we assume that the set of large values of $\phi_0$, $u_0$ and $\alpha$ is unrealistic.
+All other sets of parameters demonstrate that the Schwarzschild values are not reached.

-Another interesting consequence of this study is that in all cases, except aforementioned unrealistic one, the Schwarzschild values are not reached with any changes in the parameters.
-We believe that this is a consequence of the fact that hybrid f(R)-gravity does not have a direct transition to GR.
-Large values of $\phi_0$, $u_0$ and $\alpha$ contradict this property of the theory.